 Location and orientation of sensor and antenna can effect the sensor's ability to consistently communicate data and stay connected to the gateway.
 Refer to Antenna Orientation guide below for best practices and things to consider.
 The sensor can be mounted using appropriate mounting screws or other mounting material (Note Included).
 When mounting the sensor consider the viewing area of the sensor.
-Make sure the detection area of the sensor is in range of the detection area of the application.
+Make sure the detection area of the application is within the detection area of the sensor.